-You'll have much more success treating erection problems if you manage blood pressure first.
-Eating well and exercising regularly will help prevent high blood pressure.
+You may have much more success treating erection problems if you manage blood pressure first.
+Eating well and exercising regularly will help prevent and treat high blood pressure.

 If you need help managing your blood pressure, try the DASH (Dietary Approaches to Stop Hypertension) diet.
 Following this plan can lower blood pressure in as little as 2 weeks.
 In general, the DASH diet emphasizes eating whole grains, vegetables, fruit, and low-fat dairy products, while limiting salt, fat, and sugar.